How does AI categorize transactions?

-When a traditional budgeting app sees a transaction at a fast-food chain on a Tuesday at 11 PM, it records one thing: dining, $14.
-A machine learning model trained on behavioral finance sees something entirely different.
-It sees the hour, the day, the previous three transactions, how long since the last meal purchase, the emotional state probability derived from transaction velocity, and whether this cluster matches a known stress-spending signature.
-The numbers are the same.
+When a traditional budgeting app sees a purchase at a fast-food chain on a Tuesday at 11 PM, it records one thing: dining, $14.
+A machine learning model trained on behavioral finance sees something more: the hour, the day, the previous three transactions, how long since the last meal purchase, the emotional-state probability derived from transaction velocity, and whether this cluster matches a known stress-spending signature.
+The numbers are identical.
 The interpretation is worlds apart.

 Temporal Features